 You can use emails to send readers to videos, product pages, social media posts, and anywhere else on the internet.

 Setting up a great email marketing strategy is a process that involves getting several things right.
-Fortunately, Content Marketing Life has tips to help you get the most readers and revenue from your email marketing.
+Fortunately, Content Marketing Life has tips to help you get the most readers and revenue from startup email marketing.

 1. Using great opt-in forms